This plaque appears at the entrance to Bishop Ahern National school.

 The school was extended in 2010 with the addition of a fifth classroom and a P.E. hall.
 Three years later, in 2013, two resource rooms were added.

 In January 2015 a school secretary was employed.
-At present, school academic year 2017/2018, we have 168 pupils on our roll book.
-There are 15 members of staff, six mainstream class teachers, four learning support/resource teachers and four special needs assistants.
+At present, school academic year 2019/2020, we have 178 pupils on our roll book.
+There are 16 members of staff, seven mainstream class teachers, four learning support/resource teachers and four special needs assistants.

 School motto: “Mol an Óige”